-Drop fade is a modern spin on the classic fade, where the gradient cut falls deeper behind the ears and creates a sleek, arc shape.
+Drop fade haircut is a skin fade variation, where the gradient cut falls deeper behind the ears and creates a sleek arc shape.
 What makes this hairstyle so amazing is its versatility and practicality.
 It’s often low maintenance, but never skimps on delivering a polished style.
 Plus, it’s a cut that doesn’t discriminate as it works with an endless range of hair textures.
 Whether your hair is pin straight or naturally curly, this cut should be at the top of your list for new hair ideas to try.

 20 Drop Fade Types to Suit You